datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

 ​
 The two most common service types to expose traffic outside of a Kubernetes cluster are:

-- `LoadBalancer` service type: The load balancer controller generates and manages the cloud provider-specific external load balancer.
+- `LoadBalancer`: A load balancer controller generates and manages the cloud provider-specific external load balancer.
-- `NodePort` service type: The platform administrator has to manually set up things like the load balancers, firewall rules, and health checks.
-When you use `NodePort`, is is also best practice to use a LoadBalancer as well.
+- `NodePort`: The platform administrator has to manually set up things like the external load balancer, firewall rules, and health checks.

 #### LoadBalancer setup